-In 2010 a group of researchers from Kingston University in London published a study where they found that HMB didn’t reduce training induced muscle damage - one of it’s reported ways of improving performance.
-Thinking it strange that HMB didn’t seem to work in this case, a group of scientists from Iowa State University got hold of the supplement product used in the research: HMB 1000 from Maximuscle, a well known UK supplement brand.
+In 2010 a group of researchers from Kingston University in London published a study where they found that HMB didn’t work.
+Thinking this strange a group of scientists from Iowa State University got hold of the supplement product used in the study, HMB 1000 from UK brand Maximuscle, to test it.

-These scientists found that there was exactly 0g of HMB in this product (Read their letter to the journal here)
+These scientists found that the product contained exactly 0g of HMB (Read their letter to the journal here)

 It turned out that Maximuscle had trademarked the name HMB, which is how they got around the legalities of having to supply a well made, real product to their customers.

 This isn’t an isolated case.
 Another HMB study published in 2018 was also found to be using a fake HMB product (Maximum HMB).
 You can read this study here.

 Here are a few things you can do to figure out if the HMB product you are buying is low quality, or the brand selling it is using questionable marketing or dosing tactics.

 Is the brand trying to low dose you?